A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Numerical examples

 Next, we consider a more involved example where we put an absorption potential at the center of the domain.
 More precisely, we let $d=2$, $L=2\pi$, $T=0.1$, $a=0.5$, $\mathbf{v}=(20, 0)^\mathrm{T}$, and

 Moreover, we consider the initial condition of the Gaussian function:

 with $\mathbf{x}_0=(\pi/2,\pi/2)^\mathrm{T}$, $\sigma=0.5$ and $A=1$.

-\underline{\bf Visualization of the quantum solution} The $(2^4,2^7)$-quantum solutions (see Appendix \ref{appC} for the definition) at several fixed time are illustrated by colormap plots in Fig.~\ref{sec4:Fig2}.
+\underline{\bf Visualization of the quantum solution} We consider the $(2^4,2^7)$-quantum solutions, that is, the solutions on a $2^7\times 2^7$ grid calculated by the Fourier coefficients on a $2^4\times 2^4$ grid, see \ref{appC} for the precise definition.
+The solutions at several fixed time are illustrated by the colormap plots in Fig.~\ref{sec4:Fig2}.
 The initial source moves in $x_1$-direction as expected, and the solution at the center part of the domain decreases rapidly owing to the center absorption potential.

-\underline{\bf Dependence on time step} With the presence of the spatial varying potential $V$, there is no analytical solution formula.
-To demonstrate the performance of the alternative approximate PITE, we choose
+\underline{\bf Error of the Suzuki-Trotter formula and the AAPITE} With the presence of the spatially varying potential $V$, there is no analytical solution formula.
+To demonstrate the performance of the AAPITE, we choose

 and